Welcome to Reception

 We will learn to add and take away using different mathematical methods and apparatus,including cubes, objects, Numicon and number lines.
 Please take any opportunity to reinforce number recognition, counting and basic practical adding and taking away.

 In PE we are focusing gymnastics with large apparatus.
 This will require shoes and socks/tights to be taken off, so please help your child to practise dressing themselves independently at home, so they are confident to do so in school.
+We will also be playing lots of team games.
 Our PE days are Monday and Thursday.

 The children have lots of opportunities to use computing to support their literacy and numeracy skills as well as creative work.
 We will be using Easi- speak microphones to record ourselves and Tuff-cams to photo and video each other.
 We will continue to use Purple Mash to support learning at school.
 Please continue to explore this with your child at home.
 We will also be learning simple programming, through devices such as our Beebot.
 Children have also enjoyed learning from websites such as topmarks, phonicsplay and cbbc.

 We try to and would appreciate a weekly contribution of 20p to go towards the cost of ingredients.
 This can be placed in 'the postbox' money box on the window ledge.
 We have made lots of delicious snacks including garlic bread, pizza, biscuits , chocolate brownies and milkshake.

 The children are provided with fresh fruit as a mid-morning snack.
 Please help us to encourage them to eat this .
 We like children to have constant access to water.
 On their first day of school your child will be given a water bottle to keep in class.
 Please refill this daily and make sure they remember to bring it to school

 Please feel free talk to us after school if you have any questions or queries, or arrange an appointment at your convenience.